 ALARM CREEK.
 Alarm Creek rises five miles southwest of Stephenville in central Erath County (at 32°12' N, 98°18' W) and runs southeast for thirteen miles to its mouth on the North Bosque River, four miles northeast of Alexander (at 32°05' N, 98°09' W).
 It crosses an area of steep slopes and benches, with an elevation of 1,200 to 1,300 feet and with a land surface of shallow clay loams that support juniper, live oak, mesquite, and grasses.
 The creek reportedly got its name when Maj.
-George B. Erathqv and a group of surveyors camped on it and promised to give an alarm to the settlers in case of an Indian raid.
+George B. Erath and a group of surveyors camped on it and promised to give an alarm to the settlers in case of an Indian raid.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article."ALARM CREEK," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/rba21), accessed December 10, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, "ALARM CREEK," accessed August 14, 2020, http://www.tshaonline.org/handbook/online/articles/rba21.

 Uploaded on June 9, 2010.
 Modified on September 12, 2018.
 Published by the Texas State Historical Association.